Model Context Protocol · Free

 "Show me everything on the critical path that is also overdue, and propose a reschedule."

-Behind the scenes: The agent calls get_critical_path and list_overdue_tasks, intersects the two lists, and proposes new dates per task using update_task.
+Behind the scenes: The agent calls get_critical_path and get_overdue_tasks, intersects the two lists, and proposes new dates per task using update_task.

 How does authentication scope agent access?

 - Audit trail.
-Every tool call is logged with the token identity, timestamp, and the change made — visible in the project audit log.
+Every tool call is logged with the identity, timestamp, and change made — visible in the project audit log.

 - Instant revocation.
-Revoke a token from Settings → Agent Tokens; the server rejects subsequent calls within seconds.
+Revoke a connection from Settings → AI Agents; the server rejects subsequent calls within seconds.

 - Rate limiting.
 60 requests per minute per token prevents runaway loops.